vinaldsz/skill-Xchange/README.md

 - The useEffect hook is a higher-order function because it takes a callback function as its argument.
 - The callback function (() => fetchSkills(userId)) is executed when the userId dependency changes.

+Note: Array functions like `filter` and `map` used in this project are also higher order functions.

 ### 5. Declarative Over Imperative

 Declarative programming focuses on what to do rather than how to do it.
 React itself is declarative because you describe the UI structure and let React handle the DOM updates.